 Those who rent are generally younger than homeowners, and while 'cheap monthly premiums' were the biggest priority for millennials in our report, we found that 92% over-estimated the cost of life insurance for someone ages 30.

 According to a Sainsbury's Bank study, those who don't have life insurance gave a number of reasons why: they don't believe they have enough money or equity (29% of respondents), or they haven't got round to it (18%), or they don't have any dependants who would need the money (14%).

 The life insurance protection gap

-More than 1.7 million families with children in England live in rented accommodation, so life insurance should by no means be the preserve of homeowners with dependants.
-More than half of renters live with a partner, according to research by Trinity McQueen, and 56% are classed as ABC1, the most affluent social grade.
+in 2019, more than 1.7 million families with children in England live in rented accommodation, so life insurance should by no means be the preserve of homeowners with dependants.
+More than half of renters live with a partner, according to research by Trinity McQueen, and 57% are classed as ABC1, the most affluent social grade.

 But, as renting becomes ever more of a reality for many, there is a concern that a generation of people may not have adequate life insurance cover in place, if at all.
 Our research indicates that just 41% of parents aged 23 to 38 have life insurance.
 A growing life insurance protection gap raises the prospect that many families may not have a financial lifeline when they need it most.